Vijaya5/devops-essentials-sample-app/README.md

 # devops-essentials-sample-app

-This is a simple sample application intended to be used alongside the labs for DevOps Essentials. webhooks is not working for me
+This is a simple sample application intended to be used alongside the labs for DevOps Essentials. webhooks is not working for me....